Healthcare Reform 2014: Mandated Coverage, Insurance Exchanges, and Employer Requirements

 Subsidies serve as insurance enticement: Even if you don’t have to insure your employees, the government is going to try and coax you into it with a series of subsidies to help you pay your premiums.
 If you purchase insurance for your employees through SHOP, you might be eligible for a tax credit equal to up to 50 percent of the cost you pay toward your employees’ health insurance.
 That credit will be paid out for two years.

-Penalties for not insuring: If you don't offer health insurance and you're an employer with more than 50 employees, if one of those employees is a full-timer who receives a premium subsidy because he participates in an exchange, you'll have to pay a fee of $2,000 for every full-time employee you have (although penalties for the first 30 are waived).
+Penalties for not insuring: Beginning in 2015 if you don’t offer health insurance and you’re an employer with more than 50 employees, if one of those employees is a full-timer who receives a premium subsidy because he participates in an exchange, you’ll have to pay a fee of $2,000 for every full-time employee you have (although penalties for the first 30 are waived).

 Penalties even if you do insure: Even if you offer health insurance, if one or more of your full-time employees chooses not to participate in your insurance plan and, instead, opts for an exchange plan that allows them to receive a premium credit, you could still be penalized up to $3,000 for each employee receiving a subsidy.